manoedinata/manoedinata.github.io/_posts/2024-12-08-postmarketos-on-samsung-galaxy-a51-progress-so-far.md

 Well, some things do.

-## USB Networking
+## 1. USB Networking

-No matter what I've tried trying to bringup RNDIS interface, it just refusing to work.
+No matter what I've tried trying to bringup RNDIS interface, it's just refusing to work.
 Thus, I can't connect to the device through USB cable.
 I did make sure every required kernel configurations are enabled (ConfigFS Ether & RNDIS to sum up), using [initfs-hook](https://gitlab.postmarketos.org/postmarketOS/pmaports/-/blob/4d327313e40b48bdb9ac0c6e07f0b36cc2be4ff8/device/testing/device-samsung-dream/initfs-hook.sh) (like [samsung-dreamlte](https://wiki.postmarketos.org/wiki/Samsung_Galaxy_S8_(samsung-dreamlte)) did), and even enabling ConfigFS manually in [Debug Shell](https://wiki.postmarketos.org/wiki/Initramfs/Inspecting#Using_the_debug_shell), but no luck.

+## 2. Wi-Fi

+Although the required proprietary blobs are loaded and Wi-Fi did turn on, it can't connect to any available network.
+This assumption is based on attempt to connect to an AP through NetworkManager (on XFCE 4).

+Definitely needs more investigation.
+I can't get the kernel log yet (I'm not gonna spend my time analyzing `dmesg` output from the phone's screen.
+Life's too short to do that.)

 [TBA]